claudiumocanu/go-mtls-example/README.md

 #### 2.2 Listen TLS

-Update the code in bravo and charlie to start those two service on HTTPs.
+- update the code in bravo and charlie to start those two service on HTTPs.
+TODO: reference commit here
+- start the servers: `make servers`
+- access them again from the browser: to access bravo or charlie,`https://` must be explicitly typed in the browser hence they're not listening on the default `443`.
+- of course, the browser will complain, because the certificates presented by the services are not signed by a trusted authority; these were self-signed with a CA that was self-generated in the previous step.
+The self-generated CA can be trusted in the operating system or the browser if needed.